emilearthur/fastblog/_posts/2021-08-18-DataClass - Inheritance-and-Composition.md

         return "\n".join(lines)
 ```

-In the code above, we implement the `__str__` method which provides us with pretty implementation of our `Address` object.
+We implemented the `__str__` method in the code above to provides us with a pretty implementation of our `Address` object.

-Testing our implmentation works, we run the following code
+Testing our implementation works, we run the following code.

 ```python
 address1 = Address(street="55 main st.", city="concord", state="NH", zipcode="03301")